-Dry, pregnant beef cows grazed a pasture (116.6 ha) of stockpiled predominately native range in southwestern North Dakota from November through January in each of two years (Table 1).
-In each year (2001-2002 and 2002-2003), cows were randomly allotted into four groups and groups were then assigned one of four dietary treatments.
+Dry, pregnant beef cows grazed a pasture (288 acres) of stockpiled predominately native range in southwestern North Dakota from November through January in each of two years (Table 1).
+In each year (2001-2002 and 2002-2003), cows were randomly allotted into four groups and groups were then assigned one of dietary dietary treatments.
 Treatments included an unsupplemented control (CON) and three supplemented groups.
 Supplemental treatments were a barley (BAR)-, field pea (PEA)- and sunflower meal (SFM)-based pellet.
 Supplemental treatments were chosen to supply additional energy and gradient levels of rumen-degradable protein (Table 2).
-Supplements were provided to individual cows in the supplemental treatments three times a week.
 Supplemental intake was limited to 3.0 lb/hd per day or 7.0 lb/hd per feeding.
-To monitor carry-over effects, at the end of grazing in each year all cows were combined into one group and managed similarly.
-Cows were moved to a corn field that had been previously grazed by beef heifers and fed grass hay ad libitum.
+At the end of grazing in each year, all cows were combined into one group and managed similarly.
+Cows were moved to an unharvested corn field that had been previously grazed by beef heifers and supplied with grass hay.
 Cows remained at this facility until grazing commenced the following spring.

-Cows were weighed (BW) and condition scored (BCS; Encinias and Lardy, 2000) at 14-day intervals throughout the course of the grazing period.
-Weight and BCS was also recorded either 28 or 42 days post-grazing in year 1 and 2, respectively.
+Cows were weighed (BW) and condition scored (BCS; Encinias and Lardy, 2000) at 14-day intervals throughout the course of the grazing period and at either 28 or 42 days post-grazing in year 1 and 2, respectively.
 Animal data were analyzed by year utilizing a completely random design with four treatments replicated across cows.
 Treatment represented a fixed effect and animal within treatment served as the experimental unit.
 Means were separated using a set of orthogonal contrasts.
 Specific contrasts included 1) CON vs supplemental treatments, 2) BAR vs PEA and SFM and 3) PEA vs SFM.

-Results and Discussion
+Results

 In general, cows were heavier and in better body condition in year 1 compared to year 2 (Table 1).
-The seasonal stocking rate (ha per animal unit month) was greater in year 2.
+The seasonal stocking rate (acres per cow per month) was greater in year 2.
 This resulted from lighter cows and a longer grazing period in year 2.
-Initial forage available for grazing was not different between years (Poland et al., 2005).
+Initial forage available for grazing was not different between years (Porter et al., 2005).

 Year 1.
 Dietary treatment (P > .3; Table 3) did not affect BW change on day 14.
-On this day, cows had lost an average of 64.5 kg.
+On this day, cows had lost an average of 126 pounds.
 Supplementation reduced BW loss compared to CON on days 42 (P = .10) and 70 (P < .01).
-Overall, supplementation reduced BW loss during grazing by 28.6 kg.
+Overall, supplementation reduced BW loss during grazing by 63 pounds.
 Loss of BCS (P < .10; Table 3) was reduced by supplementation on day 42.
 Supplemental treatments did not affect BW (P>.4) or BCS (P>.1) changes.

-Under common management for 28 days postgrazing, overall BW and BCS change did not differ among dietary treatments (P > .2; Table 4).
-In general during late fall and early winter, BW increased 34.0 kg and BCS decreased .3 units with 70 days of grazing and 28 days of recovery.
+Under common management for 28 days post-grazing, overall BW and BCS change did not differ among dietary treatments (P > .2; Table 4).
+In general during late fall and early winter, BW increased 75 pounds and BCS decreased .3 units with 70 days of grazing and 28 days of recovery.

 Year 2.
-Dietary treatment (P > .7; Table 4) did not affect BW change on day 14 (average gain was 34.9 kg).
+Dietary treatment (P>.7; Table 4) did not affect BW change on day 14 (average gain was 77lb).
 Supplemental treatments improved BW change on days 42 (P<.05), 70 (P<.01) and 84 (<.01).
-Overall, supplementation increased BW gain during grazing by 27.2 kg.
+Overall, supplementation increased BW gain during grazing by 60 pounds.
 Supplementation improved BCS change (P<.05) on day 84.
 Supplemental treatments did not affect BW (P>.15) or BCS (P>.1) changes.

-Under common management for 42 day postgrazing, overall BCS change (P>.1; Table 4) was not affected by dietary treatment.
-However, previous supplementation improved BW change (P<.01) 25.0 kg.
+Under common management for 42 day post-grazing, overall BCS change (P>.1; Table 4) was not affected by dietary treatment.
+However, previous supplementation improved BW change (P<.01) 55 pounds.
 There were no difference among supplemental treatments in overall BW (P>.5) and BCS (P>.1) change.
-In general, BW increased 70.4 kg and BCS increased .9 units with 85 days of grazing and 42 days of recovery.
+In general, BW increased 155 pounds and BCS increased .9 units with 85 days of grazing and 42 days of recovery.